JDysiewicz/job-board/README.md

 The structure of this app is one I've played around with a little personally/in work projects which seems to work well.
 It is based on the principles of [Atomic Design](https://bradfrost.com/blog/post/atomic-web-design/) which seeks to organise components (`component` folders have a tendency to get messy otherwise... not that I know from personal experience...).

-The general idea is to split components up into a few categories: through personal experience I've found the following split and general rule-of-thumb seems to go well:
+The general idea is to split components up into a few categories: through personal experience I've found the following splits and general rules-of-thumb work nicely:

-- _Atoms_: Effectively wrappers around basic HTML tags, very small, don't depend on anything other than raw HTML/cannot be decomposed further (e.g. a Button).
+- **Atoms**: Effectively wrappers around basic HTML tags, very small, don't depend on anything other than raw HTML/cannot be decomposed further (e.g. a `Button`).
-- _Molecules_: Made up of Atoms; often times common website features (e.g. Headers and Footers).
+- **Molecules**: Made up of Atoms; often times common website features (e.g. `Header` and `Footer`).
-- _Organisms_: Made up of molecules; often times encompass lots of moving parts (e.g. Forms, Side panels, etc).
+- **Organisms**: Made up of molecules; often times encompass lots of moving parts (e.g. `Form`, `SidePanel`, etc).
-- _Pages_: Make up the basic skeleton of a single "page" in a SPA; often one page per route (e.g. in a standard CRUD app, there would probably be a `Home.tsx`, `Dashboard.tsx`, `Admin.tsx` etc corresponding to `/home`, `/dashboard`, and `/admin` respectively.).
+- **Pages**: Make up the basic skeleton of a single "page" in a SPA; often one page per route (e.g. in a standard CRUD app, there would probably be a `HomePage.tsx`, `DashboardPage.tsx`, `AdminPage.tsx` etc corresponding to `/home`, `/dashboard`, and `/admin` respectively.).

 Of course things are never normally this simple, and questions like _"what is a molecule vs organism?"_ are expected.
 The idea is to organise components in _relation to each other_.
-What was a _molecule_ in one project may be an _organism_ in another and vice-versa - it's mainly a way to manage dependencies between components.
+What was a molecule in one project may be an organism in another and vice-versa - it's mainly a way to manage dependencies between components.
 Have a component which depends on 3 other kind-of-large components?
 It's probably an organism.
 Have a component which can't really be reduced beyond a few HTML tags?
 It's probably an atom.

 **NB: This covers the separation of components based on their dependency on each other; atoms can contain large amounts of functionality as functionality should be abstracted away in custom hooks.**